Saylorville Lake, Lake Red Rock, and Coralville Lake and their associated watersheds

 The results of the Des Moines River Regulated Flow Frequency Study indicated that flooding on the Des Moines River is higher and more frequent than previously estimated.
 Those results are also driving a need to comprehensively study Flood Risk Management alternatives for the flood control reservoir system, the SE Des Moines levee, other existing Federal and non-Federal flood risk management projects and the Des Moines and Raccoon Rivers in Des Moines, IA.

 In 2015, the District conducted an initial assessment and developed alternatives to the current Regulation Plans to manage flood risks along the Des Moines River.
 In 2017, the District began a comprehensive Regulation Plan update.
-The 2 year study is expected to have a final recommended plan selected by December 2018.
+The 2 year study was completed in January 2019.
+The selected plan will be incorporated into updated water control plans by 1st Qtr.
+FY20

 OM - Operations and Maintenance